 - 1.1 Complete the Streets.
 The needs of all users of the transportation system including pedestrians, cyclists, transit, freight, and motor vehicle drivers should be accommodated.
 The public right-of-way must account for the safety and convenience of the most vulnerable populations. - 3.4 Develop and maintain a complete and connected bikeway system.
-Generally, bikeways should be no more than a half-mile apart, and arterial striped bike lanes and/ or off-street trails should be no more than one mile apart.
-It is the desired goal of the City to increase the bicycle mode share from 2% in 2000 to 5% in 15 years and increase the mode share of bicycling commuters from 0.6% to 2.5% during the same period.
-Saint Paul will become a world-class bicycling city that accommodates cyclists of varying skill levels riding bicycles for both transportation and recreation and encourages bicycle use as part of everyday life.

-- 3.5 Support existing off-street shared-use paths and add facilities and amenities supportive of active living principles. - 3.6 Fill gaps in the bikeway system. - 3.8 Promote "bicycle boulevards" as a new type of bikeway.
-The implementation of bicycle boulevards should be explored, particularly to connect neighborhoods and major destinations and to provide convenient nearby alternatives to bicycling on major streets. - 3.10 Create public bicycle parking facilities to increase bicycling trips citywide. - Develop bicycle parking facilities as a part of new or improved public facilities, particularly at hubs of retail and commercial activity; in public parking facilities; and at community gathering spaces.
-Providing facilities for bicyclists to not only park their bikes but also to shower, store gear, and get needed bike maintenance can help make bicycling more convenient and attract new cyclists.
+Generally, bikeways should be no more than a half-mile apart, and arterial striped bike lanes and/or off-street trails should be no more than one mile apart.
+It is the desired goal of the City to increase the bicycle mode share from 2% in 2000 to 5% in fifteen years and increase the mode share of bicycling commuters from 0.6% to 2.5% during the same period.
+Saint Paul will become a world-class bicycling city that accommodates cyclists of varying skill levels riding bicycles for both transportation and recreation and encourages bicycle use as part of everyday life. - 3.5 Support existing off-street shared-use paths and add facilities and amenities supportive of active living principles. - 3.6 Fill gaps in the bikeway system. - 3.8 Promote "bicycle boulevards" as a new type of bikeway.
+The implementation of bicycle boulevards should be explored, particularly to connect neighborhoods and major destinations and to provide convenient nearby alternatives to bicycling on major streets. - 3.10 Create public bicycle parking facilities to increase bicycling trips citywide.
+Develop bicycle parking facilities as a part of new or improved public facilities, particularly at hubs of retail and commercial activity; in public parking facilities; and at community gathering spaces.
+Providing facilities for bicyclists to not only park their bikes but also to shower, store gear, and get needed bike maintenance can help to make bicycling more convenient and attract new cyclists.

-Parks & Recreation Chapter
+Parks and Recreation Chapter

 - 1.2 Complete the trail and bikeway system. - 1.3.
 Provide functional, accessible, and secure bike racks at all parks and recreation centers. - 1.5 Provide better public information on getting to parks and recreation facilities on foot and bike. - 6.7 Build the Grand Round Parkway from a loop route to a complete parkway.
-The City should add off-road trails, on-road bike lanes, and "green" the Grand Round to create a scenic recreational parkway experience, enhance property values, and build tourism.
-Parkway identity should be achieved through the use of cohesive paving, lighting, landscaping, signage, and street furnishings. - 6.8 Connect the Saint Paul and Minneapolis Grand Rounds parkways together. - Since the 1880's a true Twin Cities Grand Rounds parkway system has been envisioned.
-The two parkway systems would create the finest and largest urban scenic byway system in the United States. - 6.11 Work to close gaps in the trail system to ensure seamless connections for bicycles and pedestrians across the city of all ages and abilities.
+The City should add off-road trails, on-road bike lanes, and "green" the Grand Round to create a scenic recreational parkway experience, enhance property values, and buld tourism.
+Parkway identity should be achieved through the use of cohesive paving, lighting, landscaping, signage, and street furnishings. - 6.8 Connect the Saint Paul and Minneapolis Grand Rounds parkways together.
+Since the 1880's a true Twin Cities Grand Rounds parkway system has been envisioned.
+The two parkway systems would create the finest and largest urban scenic byway system in the United States. - 6.11 Work to close gaps in the trail system to ensure seamless connections for bicycles and pedestrians across the city of all ages and abilities. - 6.12 Work toward better pedestrian and bicycle connections between parks, recreation centers, schools, major facilities, and special events. - 6.13 Build new off-road trails and upgrade existing off-road trails to make cycling and walking more convenient, safe, and pleasant, and add facilities and amenities to improve the experience of using Saint Paul's trails.